megicalcompany/megical-easyaccess-example-android/README.md

 }
 ```

-If Megical Easy Access app was opened with `startActivityForResult` you must implement
+`onActivityResult` must be implemented to handle return from Megical Easy Access app.
-`onActivityResult` which calls verify:
+It should call verifyAuthentication if activity was successful
 ```
 override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {
     super.onActivityResult(requestCode, resultCode, data)